 Indonesia is the largest archipelago in the world consist of five major islands and about 30 smaller groups.
 There are total of 17,508 islands of which about 6000 are inhabited.
 Straddling the equator, the archipelago is on a crossroads between two oceans.
 They are Pacific and Indian Ocean and bridges of two continents and they are Asia and Australia.

-The territory of Indonesia stretches from 6°08' N latitude to 11°15' S latitude, and from 94°45' E to 141°05' E longitude and total area of Indonesia is 1,919,440 km square.
+The territory of Indonesia stretches from 6°08' N latitude to 11°15' S latitude, and from 94°45' E to 141°05' E longitude and total area of Indonesia are 1,919,440 km square.
 The land: 1,826,440 km square and sea area is 93,000 km square.
 The five main islands are: Sumatra 473,606 km square.
-The most fertile and densely populated islands, Java/Madura is 132,107 km square.
+Most fertile land and densely populated islands, Java/Madura is 132,107 km square.
 Kalimantan, which comprise two-thirds of Borneo island 539,460 km square, Sulawesi 189,216 km square. and then Papua 421,981 km square, which is part of the world's second largest island, it is Papua New Guinea.

 Weather and Climate

 Because of it proximity to equator, that is why Indonesia has tropical climate.
 Normally the weather is hot and humid.
 Indonesian climate is divided become two distinct seasons: dry and rainy seasons.
 Indonesia has rainy season from November up to April, but certain places like Maluku have theirs from March up to August.
 During rainy season, it starts around afternoon time and lasts into the afternoon.
 Some areas could have sudden showers for more than 3 hours.